Jessie and John F. Kern House

 The Jessie and John F. Kern House is a German Renaissance Revival style mansion completed in 1900.
 The home was built for Wisconsin Industrialist John Kern.
-The home is located in Milwaukee, Wisconsin in the Gilman’s Subdivision of Part of Lockwood’s Addition in the North Point North Historic District.
+The home is located in Milwaukee, Wisconsin in the Gilman's Subdivision of Part of Lockwood's Addition in the North Point North Historic District.
 The home was completed in 1900 and was listed in the Wisconsin state register July 16, 1999 and added to the National Register March 24, 2000.

 History

-John Kern purchased the land on Park Avenue in 1899 and in August of 1899, it was reported in the local news that Kern would build the home at cost between $20,000 and $25,000 (approximately $659,197.59 to $751,557.69 in 2021 dollars).
+John Kern purchased the land on Park Avenue in 1899 and in August 1899, it was reported in the local news that Kern would build the home at cost between $20,000 and $25,000 (approximately $659,197.59 to $751,557.69 in 2021 dollars).
 The building was to be constructed with stone and brick and Crane & Barkhausen were to be the architects.
 The Krueger family bought the home in the 1930s.
 In the 1950s the home was converted into a duplex.
 In subsequent years the home was remodeled and repurposed and now it survives as a historic masion.